Kenny Vaccaro: Freshman year

 During his freshman year, Vaccaro appeared in all 13 games, both as a safety and on special teams.
-He made 1 tackle, blocked 1 punt and also forced a fumble in a game vs. Texas A&M. Texas ended the season with a 21-37 loss to Alabama.
+He made 1 tackle, blocked 1 punt and also forced a fumble in a game vs. Texas A&M. Texas ended the season with a 21–37 loss to Alabama.
 Vaccaro sacked quarterback Sam Bradford in the 2009 Red River Rivalry.

 Sophomore year

-In his sophomore year, Vaccaro saw more playing time in all 12 games with six starts: two games started as a safety and the other four as a nickleback.
+In his sophomore year, Vaccaro saw more playing time in all 12 games with six starts: two games started as a safety and the other four as a nickelback.
 His best game of the year was against Oklahoma State where he caught his first college career interception.
 He had nine tackles (eight solo), one tackle for loss, and two pass breakups before the game was over.
 Vaccaro finished the season with 54 total tackles (42 solo), one interception, four tackles for loss, one forced fumble, and eight passes defended.
 The Longhorns had their first losing season (5–7) in 13 years.